 What is marketing automation?

-Marketing automation is all about simplifying the marketing process, making it possible to grow and expand businesses faster.
-In simple terms, it enables businesses to automate repetitive or time-consuming marketing activities through the use of technology.
+Marketing automation is all about simplifying the marketing process.
+It’s in its name: automation enables businesses to automate repetitive or time-consuming marketing activities through the use of technology.

 By operating automatically, marketing automation frees up time and resources in the marketing process.